IbrahimAC/CV/README.md

 ## Ibrahim Chowdhury
-To my core I DESPISE being bored and at the time my current career in retail was very repetitive and mundane.
+To my core I struggle with being bored and at the time my current career in retail was very repetitive and mundane.
+The continous boredom mirrors a slingshot effect, the longer I am in that state the more my drive increases to leave it.
 I've always had an interest for programming so combining the career aspect with that allows me to thrive in a field that I can just immerse myself into!
 As a Makers Academy graduate of the november 2021 cohort my mind has been opened up to all these pathways in the world of software development.
-Minor challenge seeking addiction aside, I also love helping people.
+Minor challenges seeking addiction aside, I also love helping people.
 Software development allows me to combine all my wants from a career into an attainable goal.
 Something I can look back on and be fond of and enjoyed!

 Email: IbrahimAC.work@gmail.com